Fuel price hikes. (Photo: VCG)

-BEIJING, Jan.
-14 (Xinhua) -- China will raise the retail prices of gasoline and diesel starting Tuesday, the country's top economic planner said Monday.
+BEIJING, November 16 - China will raise the retail prices of gasoline and diesel starting Friday, the 10th increase and by far the largest this year, the country's top economic planner announced Thursday.

-Based on changes in international oil prices, the retail prices of both gasoline and diesel will be increased by 105 yuan (about 15.5 U.S. dollars) per tonne, according to the National Development and Reform Commission (NDRC).
+As international oil prices have increased, the retail prices of gasoline and diesel will rise by 265 yuan (about 40 U.S. dollars) and 250 yuan per tonne respectively, according to the National Development and Reform Commission (NDRC).

 Under the current pricing mechanism, if international crude oil prices change by more than 50 yuan per tonne and remain at that level for 10 working days, the prices of refined oil products such as gasoline and diesel in China are adjusted accordingly.

-The NDRC has demanded that major oil companies, including China National Petroleum Corporation, China Petrochemical Corporation, and China National Offshore Oil Corporation, work to ensure stable supply and implement the pricing policy.
+The NDRC has asked major Chinese oil companies, including China National Petroleum, China Petrochemical and China National Offshore Oil, to ensure stable market pricing.

-The economic planner said it would closely monitor the effects of the current pricing mechanism and make improvements in response to global fluctuations.
+The economic planner said it would closely monitor the effects of the current pricing mechanism and make changes in response to global fluctuations.